 9. Cosmos Can Be Grown Easily in Pots

 Like many annuals, cosmos flowers are ideal for growing in pots.
 Because they only last for one year, they make fantastic temporary displays in containers, especially in a small garden.
-When growing cosmos flowers in pots, water them once a week and fertilize them once a month or so.
+When growing these flowers in pots, water them once a week and fertilize cosmos flowers once a month or so.

 If you’re growing in a pot, use well-draining soils that don’t hold too many nutrients.
 Use loose mediums such as chalky or sandy soils.